gregdetre/healthyselfjournal/docs/reference/RECORDING_CONTROLS.md

 1. Recording starts immediately on command launch
 2. Visual volume meter shows recording active
-3. Press any key to stop recording
+3. Press SPACE to pause/resume; press any other key to stop recording
 4. If the captured answer is extremely short and low‑voiced, it is discarded automatically (no files saved, no transcription)
 5. Otherwise, Whisper transcribes to text
 6. LLM generates response question